 Ground Water Investigation Program — GWIP

 GWIP supports science based water management in Montana by answering site-specific questions that are prioritized and assigned by the Montana Ground Water Steering Committee, as mandated by the Montana Legislature andauthorized in MCA 85-2-525.
 To meet this goal, GWIP conducts research on specific hydrogeologic issues in areas that are ranked as the most urgent within the State.
-The published products of each project include a scientific report that addresses the immediate question and implications for future stresses as appropriate; and typically a groundwater model that is available for use in future analyses.

 The results of each study include: